Zack453/LostAndFoundSystemMavern/README.md

-# Lost And Found System
+# Campus Findr (Lost and Found System)

-The **Lost and Found System** is a desktop application that helps students report and find lost items on campus.
-It allows users to post, search, and manage items in a simple and organized way.
+**Campus Findr** is a desktop application designed specifically for universities to simplify the process of reporting, tracking, and recovering lost items on campus.
+Instead of relying on word of mouth, social media posts, or visiting multiple campus departments, **Campus Findr** provides a centralized platform where students and staff can report lost or found items, search existing listings, and manage item information in one place.

+**Campus Findr** improves the efficiency of campus lost-and-found services by keeping all reports organized in a secure database.
+It helps reduce the time it takes to reunite owners with their belongings, minimizes duplicate reports, and makes it easier for students, staff, and administrators to access up-to-date information about lost and found items.
+By providing a dedicated system for managing campus property, **Campus Findr** creates a faster, more reliable, and more organized lost-and-found process for universities.

 ## ⚠️ Important